AFA Alaska

 Pick Ups, Drops, Trades and Exchanges

-A. The Flight Attendant-to-Flight Attendant trip trading rules for the SEA domicile will be the same ones in force at the HNL domicile.
-In addition, all ETCH groupings will need to clear the ETCH folder for their respective domicile before being traded between domiciles.
+A. The contractual Flight Attendant-to-Flight Attendant trip trading rules will apply for the SEA domicile (i.e. same as the HNL domicile), including the ETCH folder.
+ETCH groupings will need to clear the ETCH folder for their respective domicile before being traded between domiciles.

 Example: Before dropping or trading a SEA-based ETCH trip with a HNL Flight Attendant, the SEA-based ETCH trip must be posted to drop in the SEA ETCH folder before it can be traded with the HNL Flight Attendant, regardless if the HNL trip is ETCH or not.